-- 5-7 tbsp ice cold water
+- 5-7 tablespoons ice cold water

-- Mix together flour, 1 ½ tsp. sugar and 1 tsp. salt.
+- Mix together flour, 1 ½ teaspoon of sugar and 1 teaspoon of salt.

 - Divide in half, cover with plastic wrap and chill for 30 minutes.

-- Roll out pie dough to make two crusts that cover pie plate with about an inch excess.
+- Roll out pie dough to make two crusts that cover the pie plate with about an inch excess.